UrbanAnalyst/docs/src/variables.md

 The algorithm also measures lengths ways walked adjacent to water - so-called "blue space", providing a comprehensive metric of the actual ability to access natural spaces from every point in a city.
+A natural space index of zero would represent an entire city of natural space, with no built structures at all, while a value of one would represent a complete absence of natural spaces.

 ## Parking index